Democrats' win in Wisconsin court race also is a big loss for Elon Musk

 “People do not want to see Elon Musk buying election after election after election,” Wisconsin Democratic Party Chair Ben Wikler said Monday.
 “If it works here, he’s going to do it all over the country.”

-Associated Press writers Thomas Beaumont in Green Bay, Wisconsin, and Meg Kinnard in Washington contributed to this report.
+Riccardi reported from Denver.
+Associated Press writer Meg Kinnard in Washington contributed to this report.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.